iomatix/-SCPSL-SCP-575/README.md

   delay_min: 225
   # The maximum amount of seconds between each event.
 If RandomEvents is disabled, this will be the delay between every event.
   delay_max: 565
-  # The percentage change that SCP-575 events will occur in any particular round.
+  # The percentage chance that SCP-575 events will occur in any particular round.
-  spawn_chance: 165
+  spawn_chance: 158
+  # Whether or not tesla gates should be disabled during blackouts.
+  disable_teslas: true
+  # Whether or not nuke detonation should be cancelled during blackouts.
+  disable_nuke: false
+  # Flicker lights when the event starts.
+  flicker_lights: true
+  # The number of seconds a first flickering lasts.
+  flicker_lights_duration: 4.25
   # Whether or not people in dark rooms should take damage if they have no light source in their hand.
   enable_keter: true
   # Specifies whether SCP-575 can be terminated when all generators are engaged.
 If set to false, generator activation only halts SCP-575's behavior and resets its event state without killing it.
   is_npc_killable: false
   # Determines how kills by SCP-575 handle ragdolls.
 If set to false, a skeleton ragdoll is spawned instead of the default one.
 If set to true, no ragdoll is created upon death.
   disable_ragdolls: false
-  # Whether or not to inform players about being damaged by SCP-575 via Broadcast messages.
-  enable_keter_broadcast: false
-  # Broadcast message shown when a player is damaged by SCP-575 if EnableKeterBroadcast is set to true.
+  # Base damage per each stack of delay.
+The damage is inflicted if EnableKeter is set to true.
-  keter_broadcast: 'An entity lurking in the shadows has struck you!
-Arm yourself with a flashlight!'
+  keter_damage: 24
+  # Penetration modifier same as in FirearmsDamageHandler.
+  keter_damage_penetration: 0.649999976
+  # The delay of receiving damage.
+  keter_damage_delay: 12
+  # Wheter or not to enable cooldown on the light source triggered on hit by SCP-575.
+  enable_keter_lightsource_cooldown: true
+  # Cooldown on the light source triggered on hit by SCP-575.
+  keter_lightsource_cooldown: 7.25
+  # The minimum modifier applied to ragdolls when they were damaged by SCP-575.
+  keter_force_min_modifier: 0.75
+  # The maximum modifier applied to ragdolls when they were damaged by SCP-575.
+  keter_force_max_modifier: 2.5
+  # The modifier applied to velocity when players are damaged by SCP-575.
+  keter_damage_velocity_modifier: 1.25
   # Whether or not to enable effects triggered by SCP-575 on player hurt.
   enable_keter_on_deal_damage_effects: true
   # Enable 'Ensnared' effect when damaged by SCP-575.